 Know how long your hair and makeup will take, and then add thirty minutes or so to be flexible.
 This will ensure you have time for a few photographs before I need to leave to get to the ceremony.
 I need to be at the ceremony at least 30 minutes before the start.

 Formal family groups.
 Always worth planning in detail, and don’t forget, you’ll be in all of them!
 They can easily eat up time if not organised well.
 Allow 5 minutes a group.
-Yes, really.
+Yes, really, 5 minutes a group.
 I recommend having dedicated ‘people organisers’ to get groups together so that they’re ready to step in for the next photograph.
 That way, you’ll have great family record, but everyone gets back to the celebrations as quickly as possible.
 I recommend no more than three formal family groups.
-Everyone is going to be photographed informally after all.
+Everyone is going to be photographed in a more natural way.

 Consider how the lighting of your venue will affect the photography.
 Uplighters and spotlights are great, floating patterns and dots that shine on your face during the First Dance, not so much.
 Candles and all things that sparkle are wonderful.
 Yellow, red and blues are terrific, avoid green if you can!